Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Introduction

-{ There is a stream of literature considering \emph{hybrid} or \emph{dual-channel} mechanisms that offer both posted price and auction at the same time. \cite{Etzion_etal_2006} studied a problem of optimally selecting and designing auction and posted price mechanisms in parallel. \cite{caldentey2007online} extended the work of \cite{Etzion_etal_2006} and considered dual channel problems with two variants, i.e., the external posted-price channel or the combined posted-price and auction channels. \cite{osadchiy2010selling, board2016revenue} considered selling goods to strategic buyers using a hybrid mechanism that consists of a dynamic pricing mechanism during the season and an auction for end-of-season clearing sales. \cite{cohen2022best} considered designing dual-channel mechanisms for online advertising.
-Although the idea of hybrid mechanism is not new, our paper differs from this stream of literature by studying hybrid mechanisms in a network setting. }
+There is a stream of literature considering \emph{hybrid} or \emph{dual-channel} mechanisms that offer both posted price and auction at the same time. \cite{Etzion_etal_2006} studied a problem of optimally selecting and designing auction and posted price mechanisms in parallel. \cite{caldentey2007online} extended the work of \cite{Etzion_etal_2006} and considered dual channel problems with two variants, i.e., the external posted-price channel or the combined posted-price and auction channels. \cite{osadchiy2010selling, board2016revenue} considered selling goods to strategic buyers using a hybrid mechanism that consists of a dynamic pricing mechanism during the season and an auction for end-of-season clearing sales. \cite{cohen2022best} considered designing dual-channel mechanisms for online advertising.
+Although the idea of a hybrid mechanism is not new, our paper differs from this stream of literature by studying hybrid mechanisms in a network setting.
+In our model, the number of bidders for a lane in each period is influenced not only by the arrival, movement, and departure of carriers in the network but also by the platform's pricing decisions for different lanes in the transportation network.
+Additionally, carriers' choices of lanes, their bidding behavior, and potential arrivals and departures will also influence the platform's pricing decisions in the subsequent period.
+Therefore, the interplay between network dynamics, pricing, and auction design across multiple lanes over multiple periods poses technical challenges that necessitate the development of new methodologies and analysis.